The Dad Website’s Top 5 Christmas Tunes

 Hot, dry, dusty and battling the elements, it’s perhaps no surprise, then, that many of our best Christmas tunes go against the traditional grain (check out country duo Bill Boyd’s ode to Cyclone Tracy on Christmas Eve, 1974, Santa Never Made it into Darwin).

 These five tracks are no exception.
 Broaching drunkenness, incarceration, second (and third, and fourth) chances, war, atheism and death, they’re tough on the inside; gorgeous on the outside; tunes for the world-weary and the loving, two contrasting characteristics that make us better fathers, and parents.

 1. Fairytale of New York The Pogues & Kirsty MacColl

-OK, so it’s not exactly wholesome family fare – “You scumbag, you maggot, you cheap lousy faggot” – but this tune of changeable rhythm and emotion is as human a Christmas ‘carol’ as they come.
-A grand, drunken singalong that retains its value the whole year ‘round.
+OK, so it’s not exactly wholesome family fare – “You scumbag, you maggot, you cheap lousy faggot” – but this mid-session-staggering, oh-so-human “carol” retains its value the whole year ‘round.

 2. How to Make Gravy Paul Kelly